RapidAPI/DevRel-Stack-Data/guides/posts/saad/build-news-app/post.md

 }
 ```

-It is going to create two headings for you with the text "News Application" and “Get Top News Quickly”.
+It is going to create two headings for you with the text "News Application" and "Get Top News Quickly".
 You can change it to anything you prefer.

 ### → STEP #2